 Location of Elma Museum Complex in Elma Village Green Park

 The Hurd House being moved 700 yards North on Bowen Road to its current location in May 1985 by Elma-based house-moving firm Walter S. Harthoff & Sons

-Hurd House Museum as it exists today with Ford Model A owned by a Society member parked in front
+Hurd House Museum as it exists today with a Society member's antique car parked in front.

-Inside The Farm Barn: a wooden incubator heated with kerosene built by the Cyphers Incubator Company of Buffalo, NY
+Inside The Barn Museum: a wooden incubator heated with kerosene built by the Cyphers Incubator Company of Buffalo, NY.

-Inside The Farm Barn: Carriage built in the Jerge Blacksmith Shop on Bowen Road in Elma.
+Inside The Barn Museum: horse-drawn carriage built in the Jerge Blacksmith Shop on Bowen Road in Elma.
 This was the type of vehicle which took the family to church on Sunday.

 Please note that the mill gear and axle assembly is on its side for display, but in use the large gear would be at the top with the axle below it, as shown immediately below.

 This is an example of a Cider Mill Power based on one in an 1893 online catalog.